MicrosoftDocs/cpp-docs/docs/cppcx/building-apps-and-libraries-c-cx.md

 manager: "ghogen"
 ---
 # Building apps and libraries (C++/CX)
-The topics in this section provide a few details about using the build system to produce a Universal Windows Platform app or [!INCLUDE[wrt](../cppcx/includes/wrt-md.md)] component.
+The topics in this section provide a few details about using the build system to produce a Universal Windows Platform app or Windows Runtime component.

 ## In this section